How to Manage your Docker Image

 • sudo docker images : list all of the locally downloaded images

 • sudo docker images --digests=true : list all of the locally downloaded Docker images with their digests.
-This is needed for application publishing in BaseSpace.

 Docker Run